 Regardless of the action taken, both compromise the security of the site in question and open it up a variety of threats.

 Thought needs to be given when considering countermeasures against piggybacking or tailgating security.
 The first consideration is whether the client needs to deter, detect or prevent tailgating – this is where Isotec comes in.
 Isotec utilizes tailgating countermeasures in our security door systems.

 Deterring tailgating may be possible with employee training and follow-on enforcement measures for violators.
 This approach may be appropriate for some businesses.

-However, the only known countermeasure to prevent 100% of any tailgating act, whether it be casual or an act of espionage is by incorporating a weight system with a double positive ID technologies.
-Logging biometric data to authorized personnel restricts access and ensures 100% security compliance.
+However, the only known countermeasure to prevent 100% of any tailgating act, whether it be casual, or an act of espionage is by incorporating a weight system with double-positive ID technology.
+Logging biometric data to authorized personnel restrict access and ensures 100% security compliance.
 This level of security is guaranteed to prevent tailgating or unauthorized access to a facility or secured area within a facility.

 Custom Anti-Tailgating Mantraps

 The system’s sensors are programmed to send signals to the system’s Programmable Logic Controller (PLC) when tailgating is detected.
 The PLC signals to keep an access door(s) locked into or out of a facility when tailgating is detected.
 Annunciators within the tailgating access control will instruct the occupants what to do.
 This configuration can be considered to be a mantrap or security vestibule.

 Isotec is committed to controlling access and ensuring a safe environment in public, private, and government workplaces.
 A facility’s security requisites will determine the types of sensors used to either detect or prevent tailgating.
 Contact us today for more information.